Categories

 The ABS does not require the ABSITE for any reason.
 The ABSITE is not required as part of the ABS board certification process.

-The only exception to this is if an irregularity has been detected on a previous ABSITE administration; then, the program is required to administer the ABSITE within the first two days of the exam window.
-See next FAQ for more information.
+The only exception to this is if an irregularity has been detected on a previous ABSITE administration.
+In the case of an ABSITE irregularity, the program is required to administer the ABSITE within the first two days of the exam window for the following three years.

-Yes, programs identified with a testing irregularity must administer the exam on the first day of the exam for the next three years.
+Yes, programs identified with a testing irregularity must administer the exam on the first two days of the exam window for the following three years.
 This includes any/all visiting residents taking the exam at your program.

 The order form is found on the program’s Status of Order page.
 Click on Training & Certification > For Residency & Fellowship Programs > 2023 In-Training Exams > Status of Order.
 Programs will be prompted to log in with their ABS credentials.
 The order form is pre-filled with each resident’s name and clinical level, as provided by your program on the trainee roster for the current academic year.

-Payment must be made by the program (not an individual trainee) in the form of a credit card via the ABS website or check mailed to the ABS office.
-Wire or electronic transfers are not accepted.
+Payment must be made by the program in the form of a credit card via the ABS website or check mailed to the ABS office.
+Wire or electronic transfers are not accepted, nor are payments from individual trainees.

 The invoice is found on the program’s Status of Order page.
 Click on Training & Certification > For Residency & Fellowship Programs > In-Training Exams > Status of Order.
 Once the order is “Submitted and Locked,” the invoice will be available under Examination Fee.